TheVerifiedGeek/tk-munene-advocates/README.md

-# tk-munene-advocates
+# TK Munene Advocates

-Official website for TK Munene Advocates – Legal, Land &amp; Estate Consultancy.
+Docs site for GitHub Pages.
+Replace assets/images with real logos and certs.
+See root README for deployment steps.